-Crawl space moisture typically comes from a three different sources:
+Crawl space moisture typically comes from three different sources:

-1. The Earth.
-The Earth constantly releases moisture into the air which results in a higher relative humidity.
+1. The Earth- The Earth constantly releases moisture into the air which results in higher relative humidity.
 This is why, at a minimum, you should have a 6-mil or 12-mil poly vapor barrier covering 100% of the ground.
 This can prevent the need for remedial measures in the future.

 *This crawl space had no vapor barrier.
-31 joists had to be repaired, 6×6′ sections of main beam had to be replaced, and the wood had to be treated with a fungicide.
+31 joists had to be repaired, 6×6′ sections of the main beam had to be replaced, and the wood had to be treated with a fungicide.
 It cost them over several thousand dollars… Would that have happened if they had taken the minimum precaution and had a vapor barrier installed?
-Damage would not have occured or it would have been minimized.
+The damage would not have occurred or it would have been minimized.